Office of Academic Advising, Malthus Hall

 503-883-2250 / firstname.lastname@example.org

-Ellen N. Crabtree, Associate Director of Academic Advising, email@example.com
+Ellen N. Crabtree, Director of Academic Advising, email@example.com

-The Office of Academic Advising is responsible for the coordination of faculty advising, fostering effective academic advising practices, and advising special populations of students.
-The Office of Academic Advising is committed to serving students and faculty in ways that support the relationship between advisor and student and the overall mission of Linfield College.
+The Office of Academic Advising is responsible for the coordination of the college advising program (primarily delivered by faculty advisors), fostering effective academic advising practices, and advising special populations of students.
+The office is committed to serving students and faculty in ways that support the relationship between advisor and student and the overall mission of Linfield College.

 Academic Advising Mission Statement

 Grounded in the liberal arts tradition, academic advising at Linfield College is an intentional, collaborative teaching and learning process between advisors and students to facilitate student engagement and responsibility for their educational goals.

 The Office of Academic Advising is responsible for:

 The Office of Academic Advising offers the following services to students and faculty:

 “Academic advising, based in the teaching and learning mission of higher education, is a series of intentional interactions with a curriculum, a pedagogy, and a set of student learning outcomes.
 Academic advising synthesizes and contextualizes students’ educational experiences within the frameworks of their aspirations, abilities and lives to extend learning beyond campus boundaries and timeframes.” http://www.nacada.ksu.edu/Resources/Clearinghouse/View-Articles/Concept-of-Academic-Advising-a598.aspx

 Linfield College employs a faculty advising model, which is coordinated and supported by professional advising staff.
 Students are assigned a faculty advisor when they begin at the college.
 Upon declaring a major, students choose an advisor in their major department (in some cases, the department chair refers students to appropriate advisors).
 Students are required to meet with that advisor at least once a semester prior to registration.